datastructures-js/datastructures-js/README.md

 ```javascript
 linkedList.addBefore('n4', 'n3');
 ```
-**.find(value)** returns a read-only node object or null if value not found, the read-only node object contains two functions:
+**.find(value)** returns a read-only node object or null if value not found, the object contains two functions:

 * .getNext() returns the next read-only node object or null if it's the last node.
 * .getValue() returns the node value.